sjbennett123/polarlarp/content/policies/transform.md

 ## Undead

-**Choose the type of Undead**: Death Knight, Lich, Mummy, Vampire, Ghost, Wraith
+**Choose the Type of Undead**: Death Knight, Lich, Mummy, Vampire, Ghost, Wraith

 ### All Characters with an Undead Transform